Kirshoo/ftpsupload/README.md

 ### How to use this
 ```
-./upload.sh [directory]
+./ftpsupload.sh [directory]
 ```
-`[directory]` is an optional parameter that will specify the directory, from witch files will uploaded By default its set to the current directory.
+`[directory]` is an optional parameter that will specify the directory, from witch files will uploaded.\
+By default its set to the current directory.

-Script will look for `.ftpsignore` file, so existence of one is a mandatory To upload the files, `pushToServer.sh` will also look for `.env` file to get the necessary information about the server:
+To upload the files, `ftpsupload.sh` will also look for `.env` file to get the necessary information about the server:
 - `$FTP_SERVER`   - the address of the server
 - `$FTP_USERNAME` - name of the user, that will be connected to the server
 - `$FTP_PASSWORD` - password for the user

-### TODOs
-- Make the existence of .ftpsignore optional

 ## Some Runt about it
-This is little bash script allows me to upload files from a directory to my FTP server.
+This is little bash script allows me to upload files from a directory to my FTP server.\
 How hard could this be, I hear you asking.
 Well, apperently globbing is not what I was after...

 ### How hard could this be?